CCE Wakefield: Production

 Next door is a factory of (former) Rexam, that produces the metal cans.
 The plant sources its water from the nearby Ardsley Reservoir which is 2 km to the west.

 Production in the UK

+Coca Cola in Milton Keynes first opened around 1977, the first UK canning plant, costing £4m.

 It produces a third of the UK's requirement.

 Coca-Cola had wanted to build a similar plant for south of England.
 Swindon rejected their plans on 27 February 1990.
 In October 1990 Coca-Cola decided to open a 54-acre site in Northampton, but never did.

 Coca-Cola had a four acre distribution centre at Winwick Quay near Warrington; this was sold in 1993 and moved distribution to Wakefield.

 Incidents

 Contract worker 42 year old David Douglas fell 30 ft through a roof and died in Pinderfields Hospital on 21 September 1995.

 Structure

 It is situated on the north of the Wakefield 41 industrial estate, next to the M1 motorway, about 1 km from junction 41.
 The site has an area the size of 16 football pitches, but when aggregated with the company's own solar farm (1.5 mi further north), the footprint covers 33 football pitches.